Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Introduction

 Originating from the computational neuroscience literature, \emph{Bayesian model reduction} (BMR) \cite{friston_post_2011, friston_bayesian_2018} provides an approximate method for comparing VFE among all nested sub-models of a model, without re-evaluating any of the sub-models.
-In short, we only train a large model and BMR provides a cheap and principled method to select pruned sub-models with better VFE than the large model.
-BMR enjoys biological plausibility as described in various papers in the neuroscience literature \cite{friston_post_2011, friston_bayesian_2018}, and if properly developed for BNNs, it would also provide a strong method for fast and principled pruning of trained BNNs to smaller and better performing BNNs.
+In short, we only train a model and BMR provides a cheap and principled method to select pruned sub-models with better VFE than the large model.
+BMR enjoys biological plausibility as described in various papers in the neuroscience literature \cite{friston_post_2011, friston_bayesian_2018}.
+So far, BMR has received little attention outside of the neuroscience literature and has therefore not been applied to large complex models.
+If properly developed for BNNs, it would also provide a strong method for fast and principled pruning of trained BNNs to smaller and better performing BNNs, to enable adoption of neural networks in resource-constrained devices.

-This paper extends Bayesian model reduction to parameter pruning in BNNs that tackles the above problems with current pruning approaches.
+This paper extends Bayesian model reduction to parameter pruning in BNNs that tackles the above problems with current state-of-the-art pruning approaches.
 Specifically, we use BMR to evaluate the performance of pruned BNNs by shrinking the prior distributions over their parameters.
-Furthermore, we describe a principled pruning procedure for BNNs that achieves the lowest VFE in comparison to conventional pruning heuristics.
-Before introducing our principle pruning scheme in Section~\ref{sec:pruning}, we first specify the model of the BNN in Section~\ref{sec:model} and touch upon the inference procedure in Section~\ref{sec:inference}.
+Direct application of BMR exposes fundamental limitations when dealing with factorized posterior distributions, as we will show in Section~\ref{sec:pruning}.
+This paper alleviates this problem by proposing a novel pruning procedure for BNNs, where training and pruning share the same objective.
+We experimentally show that our principled pruning procedure for BNNs achieves the lowest VFE in comparison to conventional pruning heuristics on the publicly available UCI datasets~\cite{Dua:2019}.
+Furthermore we show that our procedure is invariant to different inference algorithms.
+Before introducing our principled pruning scheme in Section~\ref{sec:pruning}, we first specify the model of the BNN in Section~\ref{sec:model} and touch upon the inference procedure in Section~\ref{sec:inference}.
 We postpone an overview of the related work to Section~\ref{sec:related} since we believe that the reader will appreciate the comparison to existing literature more after the introduction of our proposed pruning algorithm.
 We verify and validate our contributions in Section~\ref{sec:experiments}.
 Section~\ref{sec:discussion} discusses our approach and provides opportunities for future research.
 Section~\ref{sec:conclusion} concludes the paper. \ifIEEE